isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 .. note::

-   In Kea, the maximum length of an option specified per-host is arbitrarily set to 4096 bytes.
+   In Kea, the maximum length of an option specified per-host-reservation is arbitrarily set to 4096 bytes.

 .. _reservations4-tuning: